-Womens Clothing Ltd is an established and reputable company incorporated in Belfast, Northern Ireland.
+Womens Clothing Ltd is incorporated in Belfast, Northern Ireland.
 We specialize in iconic American fashion brands and European designer label clothes, shoes, handbags, watches, sunglasses and jewelry.

 The city of Belfast is synonymous with the legendary Titanic, which tragically struck an iceberg mid-Atlantic and sank during its 1912 maiden voyage to New York City.
 Today Belfast is known for Life Sciences, Software Development & IT, FinTech & MedTech, eCommerce, Film & Television sectors that attract investment mainly from the United States and European Union.
 Womens Clothing Ltd is proud to be associated with this great city of Belfast and we have tapped its dynamic, creative culture to trade globally through our online fashion website: Womens-Clothing.us

 Our founder is academician and historian Dr. Bernard J. Mulholland.
 Bernard was nominated for membership of the New York Academy of Sciences in 1994.
 He is also an environmental scientist, archaeologist, Byzantinist and Patristics scholar.
 His profile can be accessed on Academia.edu